OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-26.md

 ## 1 Chronicles 26:23

-Of the Amramites, the Izharites, the Hebronites, and the Uzzielites—
+Of the descendants of Amram, Izhar, Hebron, and Uzziel—

 ---